mbabynames search ✿

 Justin Oliver

-Justin, meaning "noble and strong", pairs with Oliver, meaning "olive tree".
+Justin, meaning "just or fair", pairs with Oliver, meaning "olive tree".
 The meanings point in complementary directions.
 The longer Oliver (3 syllables) builds on the shorter Justin, giving the name forward momentum.

 Justin Benjamin